 Yale – Yale, like several other Ivies, used to defer nearly everyone they didn’t admit in the EA pool; their Dean of Admissions once said they didn’t want to discourage academically qualified students from applying by denying them.
 But in a post-pandemic, record-high application world, it seems Yale is following Stanford’s model and increasing their denials in the early round to try to let students off the hook earlier.

-In the end, though a denial can feel shocking and upsetting, it allows students to move forward with their options and spend their energy where it will be most valuable—including in advocating for themselves at schools from which they were deferred and where their file will truly be read again.
+In the end, though a denial can feel shocking and upsetting, it allows students to move forward with their options.
+Then they can spend their energy where it will be most valuable—including in advocating for themselves at schools from which they were deferred and where their file will truly be read again.

 Dartmouth Returns to Testing